-- Choose a seat and sit in it immediately upon entering the bus.
+- 1. Choose a seat and sit in it immediately upon entering the bus.
 Do not stand in the entrance or in the aisle. - 2.
-Do not move from one seat to another while on the bus. - 3.
-Keep all parts of the body and all objects inside the bus. - 4.
-Loud conversation, singing, boisterous conduct, unnecessary noise, or profanity in not allowed. - 5.
+Do not move from one seat to another while on the bus.

+- 3. Keep all parts of the body and all objects inside the bus. - 4.
+Loud conversation, singing, boisterous conduct, unnecessary noise, or profanity is not allowed. - 5.
 Enter and exit the bus only when the bus is fully stopped. - 6.
 All school rules apply while on the bus, at a bus stop, or waiting for the bus. - 7.
 Use emergency door only in an emergency. - 8.
 In the event of emergency, stay on the bus and await instructions from the bus driver. - 9.
 Good behavior and behavior that will not distract the bus driver from operating the bus safely is required.
 Crowding, pushing, scuffling, and other needless commotion are grounds for disciplinary action. - 10.
-Do not open windows. - 11.
+Do not open windows unless given permission by the driver. - 11.
 Keep the bus neat and clean. - 12.
 Athletic footwear equipped with cleats or spikes are not allowed on the bus. - 13.
 Inappropriate behavior will be reported to school authorities and failure to observe safety rules may result in suspension from bus services. - 14.
-Be waiting at your bus stop on time. - 15.
+Punctuality is important for efficient transportation students should be in designated loading places, both morning and afternoon, on time. - 15.
 Never tamper with, damage, or deface anything in or on the bus, or any of the bus or school equipment. - 16.
 Keep book bags, books, packages, coats, and other objects out of the aisles.
 Keep all body parts clear of the aisles when seated. - 17.
 Eating is not permitted on the bus. - 18.
 Parents will be liable for any defacing or damage students do to the bus.